EHB-MCT/assignment-1-python-gpt-staf-julien/docs/project structure.md

 * Contains model classes that represent data structures used in the application.
 * Each model class should have its own file, e.g. `user.py`.

+### schemas

+* Contains classes that define data validation schemas for the application.
+* Each set of schemas should have its own module, e.g. `user_schemas.py`.

 ### repositories

 * Contains classes that encapsulate data access and manipulation logic.